 Although the concept of the least common factor itself is not a subject of modern research, the principles underlying it are continuously applied and refined in various fields.
 Number theory, for example, remains an active area of research with ongoing explorations into prime numbers, divisibility, and factorization.

-Educational trends also emphasize a deeper understanding of mathematical concepts rather than rote memorization.
+Educational trends also stress a deeper understanding of mathematical concepts rather than rote memorization.
 Teaching methodologies now focus on building a strong foundation in basic principles like divisibility and factorization, ensuring that students grasp the underlying logic rather than just learning formulas.

 Tips and Expert Advice